suziepalmer10/Multiomics-Integrative-Pipeline/README.md

 ## SECTION 1: Introduction

 This GitHub page serves three main purposes:
 -	To enable users to run their own multi-omics (metabolomics and taxa) data through 21 different models.
 Users can also extract key features (metabolites and taxa) from these models for further analysis, aiding their research.
-Details can be found in [SECTION 1: Introduction](#section-1-introduction).
+Details can be found in [SECTION 2: Running the Integrated Learner Pipeline on Your Own Data](#section-2-running-the-integrated-learner-pipeline-on-your-own-data).
 -	To ensure reproducibility of the manuscript generated using this code.
 All steps, including the corresponding code and plots, are outlined below.
-See [SECTION 2: Running the Integrated Learner Pipeline on Your Own Data](#section-2-running-the-integrated-learner-pipeline-on-your-own-data).
+See [SECTION 3: Manuscript Code](#section-3-manuscript-code).
 -	To provide contact information for assistance with running the code.
 This can be found in the [License](#license) section.

 If you use this code for your analyses, please cite it as outlined in the [Citation](#citation) section.